I Have a Team but Still Do Everything Myself: The Fix

 Task delegation: “Update the client spreadsheet with this week’s calls.”

-Tomorrow you’ll tell them what to update again
+The next day, you have to tell them what to update again.

-Outcome delegation: “You own our client database.
-Keep it accurate and current.
-Success means: all client info updated within 24 hours of changes, zero outdated contacts, and a weekly audit to catch errors.”
+“You own our client database.
+Your job is to keep it accurate and current.
+Success means all client information is updated within 24 hours of any change, there are zero outdated contacts, and you run a weekly audit to catch errors.”

 They figure out HOW to keep it accurate